JustAlittleWolf/centered-crosshair/README.md

 </tr>
 </table>

-If the crosshair is an uneven number of pixels wide (e.g. 3), it will still be offcenter but just by one pixel.
+If the crosshair is an uneven number of pixels wide (e.g. 3), it will still be offcenter but just by half a pixel.